Marana cattle fraud case leads to new charges against family, claims of retaliation

 The proceeds from selling the Pinal County properties would have helped the Parsons weather the “Category 5 financial hurricane” caused by Seth Nichols’ theft, federal prosecutor Michael Jette wrote in a Dec.
 13 sentencing memorandum in Seth Nichols’ case.

-In his memorandum, Jette cited an email sent to him by Donald Hugh Nichols' attorney saying if the Parsons dropped their lawsuit then the notices on the properties and Seth Nichols' request to withdraw his guilty plea would be rescinded.
+In his memorandum, Jette cited an email sent to him by Donald Hugh Nichols’ attorney saying if the Parsons dropped their lawsuit, the notices on the properties and Seth Nichols’ request to withdraw his guilty plea would be rescinded.

 The “attempt to create an advantage” continued to harm the Parsons, frustrated the sale of one of the properties, and “in the worst optic, was meant to interfere with an ongoing criminal investigation,” Jette wrote.